 The Etherium industry encompasses hundreds of companies and projects.
 NFTs are one sector of this industry.
 Another is Decentralized Finance, which has already attracted billions of dollars of venture capital investments.
 In the words of CoinTalk host Aaron Lammer “I often thought Bitcoin’s a great buy … if we can equal gold, what a comeup.
 It feels like now we’re competing with the entire finance industry… engaged in the process of trying to flip Wall Street… ” (04.February 2021).

 DeFi already boasts lending instruments like AAVE which enable borrowers to use their Bitcoin as collateral (easy to appropriate in case of default), quick and streamlined access to funds, and democratized access to lending and its profits.
 It includes the DEXs like Uniswap in which participants earn by providing their holdings as liquidity.
 And it even includes financial services like flash liquidity for arbitrage.
-While now the profits from such services pay the Wall Street Class, Rook enables anyone to become a shareholder to profit from this type of lending.
+While our current system delivers the profits from such services to the Wall Street social class, Rook enables anyone to become a shareholder to profit from this type of lending.
 Each of these DeFi projects is open to investment (which takes the form of buying the project’s coin).
 In addition there are the equivalent of mutual funds, like the Defi Pulse Index (DPI) which simplifies investment in the top-10 DeFi projects.

 From this perspective, the “fictionality” of cryptocurrency in all its forms, such as NFTs, is not a problem.
-(We also believed that money should be more beautiful and hired local artists to draw our new money.)
+(In Santa Barbara, we also believed that money should be more beautiful and hired local artists to draw our new money.)
 The challenge for any currency is its buying power.
-Successful community currencies were those which recruited many skilled tradesmen and a diversity of retail businesses to accept the currency.
+Successful community currencies like the one we tried to build were those which recruited many skilled tradesmen and a diversity of retail businesses to accept the currency.
 Failures were those only used by masseuses and language tutors.
 In the most successful cases in the US, so many local businesses accepted the currencies that landlords and dentists did too.
 In this way a community currency can sustained the economy of a community with high rates of unemployment and underemployment in the dollar economy.
-Backed by the value of our labor and skill, the currency is not speculative.
-(Some early online systems even programmed a depreciation to encourage rapid circulation, since it is in circulation that money benefits the community.
+Backed by the value of our labor and skill, currency is not speculative.
+(Some early online systems even programmed a depreciation to encourage rapid circulation, since it is through active circulation that money benefits the community.)

 Satoshipay enables creators to collect donations or charge micro-payments for web-based content.
 Paywalls are a risky strategy, because you lose your connection to your audience, while angering them.

-It seems to me that the founders and programmers in the sector are neither gamers nor gamblers, but do want to create democratized financial architecture, just as we did in the community currency movement.
-And it’s worth noting that cryptocurrency now provides the printing and accounting infrastructure for communities wanting to create local currencies.
+It seems to me that the founders and programmers in the sector are far more than gamers nor gamblers.
+They want to create democratized financial architecture, just as we did in the community currency movement.
+And it’s worth noting that cryptocurrency now provides the printing and accounting infrastructure for local communities wanting to create local currencies.

 So, in good faith, I bought a Cryptokitty….